Wiksell Adds ABOTA Award To Slew Of 2010 Honors

 June 2, 2010

-David Wiksell, '10, has been named the Pacific McGeorge Student Trial Advocate of the Year by the American Board of Trial Advocates (ABOTA).
+David Wiksell, '10, has been named the McGeorge Student Trial Advocate of the Year by the American Board of Trial Advocates (ABOTA).

 Wiksell will have his name inscribed on a perpetual trophy that rests in the crowded trophy case in the law school courtroom's foyer.
 Recent ABOTA award winners include Jeffrey Schaff, '09, Marie Wilson, '08, Rashaan Jones, '07, and Brandon Takahashi, '06.